 In 1866, the castle became the property of Albert de Domec, a member of one of the oldest families in Morlanne which had owned the lay abbey for centuries.
-Various families owned the castle until the second World War when it became an uninhabited ruin.
+Various families owned the castle until World War Two when it became an uninhabited ruin.

-In 1969, the historian Raymond Ritter (1894–1974) acquired the castle and decided to restore the building as a medieval fortress.
-Works included restoring the defences of the surrounding wall towards the west starting from the keep, filling in windows added in the 18th and 19th centuries in the part of the enclosing wall next to the keep, rebuilding of the upper half of the keep and some of the buildings that had disappeared from the south-west of the courtyard.
-In 1975, M. and Mme.
-Ritter left the castle as well as its collection of works of art and furniture to the département of Pyrénées-Atlantiques.
+In 1969, historian Raymond Ritter acquired the castle and decided to restore the building as a medieval fortress, restoring the defences of the surrounding wall, filling in windows added in the 18th and 19th centuries, and rebuilding the upper half of the keep and some of the buildings that had disappeared from the south-west of the courtyard.
+In 1975, Ritter left the castle and its collection of works of art and furniture to the département of Pyrénées-Atlantiques.

 In 1975, the Château de Morlanne was listed as a monument historique by the French Ministry of Culture.

 Visitors can take a free or guided tour of the castle.
 Aside from the interesting design of the building itself and its surrounding parks, visitors can view furniture collections (including a bedroom from the time of the Consulate and Empire with two mahogany beds, and a Louis XVI room hung with silks and gold buttons).

 There is also a library, a Louis XVI bedroom and a large gallery of paintings.
 Among the most prominant on display are a view of Venice by Canaletto, a painting of the face of an old man by Fragonard, The Reader by Colson, The Happy Family by Lépicié and Visit to the Wet Nurse by Boilly.
 Other artists represented include Pannini, Snyders, Roslin and the expressionist René Morère.

 Getting to Morlanne Castle